-One wonders what a worker was thinking when she served a tray of marijuana-laced muffins at a farewell party for a colleague in the beach-side town of Noosa in Queensland.
+One wonders what a worker was thinking when she served a tray of marijuana-laced muffins at a farewell party for a colleague in Queensland, Australia.

 The 42-year old employment agency worker allegedly took the home-baked treats along to the office morning tea held for her colleague last Wednesday, who had accepted a redundancy.
 But within hours of the morning tea, a number of co-workers started to fall ill – apparently as a result of ingesting the muffins.